TROVE + THE FUTURE of NEWS

 ~ Vijay Ravindran, Trove CEO

 Trove allowed curators to expand their reach farther and faster through the integration of content.
-Platforms such as Facebook, Twitter and Instagram required users to do the heavy lifting of producing or introducing content to their respective networks.
+Platforms such as Facebook, Twitter, and Instagram require users to do the heavy lifting of producing or introducing content to their respective networks.
 With Trove, all influencers needed to do was contextualize through a comment.

 Users picked stories from our ecosystem of 90+ partners, 10,000+ vetted sources, and 43,000 feeds.
 This would have been a game-changer during the 2016 election — the year of fake news.